datalad/datalad-blog/content/posts/git-worktree-workflow/index.md

   save (notneeded: 5)
   unlock (ok: 28)
 ```
-What happened? - Apparently, I've lost the '.venv' directory during the hard reset which causes "ModuleNotFoundError: No module named 'process2p'". määäh!
+What happened? - Apparently, I've lost the *.venv* directory during the hard reset which causes `ModuleNotFoundError: No module named 'process2p'`. määäh!
 This actually speaks for the use of a container.
 The problem with the container is that I have to rebuild it every time I update my code ... annoying!
 (I learned that this statement might not be technically true, but since I'm only half-educated on this topic, I will leave it as it is for now.)
 I guess that's the trade-off between efficiency and reproducibility.
 To illustrate this 'highly complex' dilemma with Deepseek's smart-ass comment in a graph:
 ```
         Fast Iteration ←──────────→ Reproducibility
               ↑                          ↑